EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_on_CRIB.md

 ### Workflow of STEMMUS_SCOPE on CRIB:

-1. The model reads the `ForcingFile` e.g. `FI-Hyy_1996-2014_FLUXNET2015_Met.nc`
+1. The model reads the forcing file associated with the specified location, e.g., `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` from "ForcingPath" and extracts forcing variables in `.dat` format using `filesread.m`.
-  from "ForcingPath" and extracts forcing variables in `.dat` format using `filesread.m`.
   The `.dat` files are stored in the "InputPath" directory.
 In addition, the model reads the site information i.e. the location and vegetation parameters.
-2. The model reads the soil parameters from "SoilPropertyPath" using `soilpropertyread.m`.
+1. The model reads the soil parameters from "SoilPropertyPath" using `soilpropertyread.m`.
-3. Some constants are loaded using `Constant.m`.
+2. Some constants are loaded using `Constant.m`.
-4. The model runs step by step until the whole simulation period  is completed i.e till the last time step of the forcing data.
+3. The model runs step by step until the whole simulation period  is completed i.e till the last time step of the forcing data.
-5. The results are saved as binary files temporarily.
+4. The results are saved as binary files temporarily.
 Then, the binary files are converted to `.csv` files and stored in a `sitename_timestamped` output directory under "OutputPath".